 Implementation Status The discrepancy with the Assessment Item Yes No Description Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and the underlying reasons stipulate the policy of avoiding conflict of interest, and complaint channels are established for handling cases in respect of violation of laws or code of ethics and business conduct.
 (4) To implement relevant policies on ethical conducts, does the Company establish effective accounting and internal control systems that are audited by internal auditors in accordance with the results of the assessment of the risk of dishonesty, the relevant audit plan will be drawn up and the compliance with the plan to prevent dishonesty will be checked or entrusting accountants CPA to perform the audit?
 Yes (4) The Company implements ethical management, and has established effective accounting and internal control systems, which are audited by internal auditors in accordance with the results of the assessment of the risk of dishonesty, the relevant audit plan will be drawn up and the compliance with the plan to prevent dishonesty will be checked, and the audit report is submitted to the board.
 No substantial discrepancy (5) Does the Company provide internal and external ethical conduct training programs on a regular basis?
 Yes (5) In 2021, the Company held a total of 605 and 615 hours of internal and external training courses related to integrity management issues (including compliance with integrity management laws and regulations, business incident trial law, information security issues that should be addressed by directors and supervisors due to the frequent spread of cyber attacks, discussion of legal liability of directors and supervisors in cases of inaccurate financial statements, and discussion of directors' and supervisors' liability from cases of securities market misconduct).
 No substantial discrepancy 3.
-Implementation of whistleblowing procedures (1) Does the company establish specific whistleblowing and reward procedures, set up conveniently accessible whistleblowing channels, and designate Yes (1) Procedures for Reporting of Illegal and Unethical Behavior or Unethical Conduct stipulate the whistleblowing and reward system, and complaint channels and communicating mailbox were No substantial discrepancy
+Implementation of whistleblowing procedures (1) Does the company establish specific whistleblowing and reward procedures, set up conveniently accessible whistleblowing channels, and designate Yes (1) Dehavior or Unathial Conduct stimulate the No substantial discrepancy